sandrotruttmann/HyFI/docs/source/input_parameters.md

-# Configuration Template Documentation
+# HyFI Input Parameters

-This document provides detailed explanations for all parameters in `config_TEMPLATE.json` for single-sequence HyFI analysis.
+This document provides detailed explanations for all parameters in `config_TEMPLATE.json` for HyFI analysis.

 ---